Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

 	- Tanzu Service Binding
 	- Spring Cloud Gateway.tanzu.vmware.com (can be skipped if not needed by app)
 	- Crossplane (Bitnami's dependency)
-> Note: Egress, Ingress and Service Mesh Observability capabilities are all provided by the same `tcs` meta package today
+> Note: Ingress and Service Mesh Observability capabilities are all provided by the same `tcs` meta package today

 To install the necessary capabilities run these commands
 ```